rduich/ucc/README.md

 - Auto disable on timeout
 - Max temperature difference when using dual probes
 - Persistent configuration with validation
+- If temperature change is too fast heater is disabled

 ## 🔐 License